helloaashish/GCN-Reading-List/README.md

 ## <a name='intro'> INTRODUCTION

-This page is a reference page for our GCN research performed by IIT KGP, UNT Collab .
+This page is a reference page for the Graph Convolution Network research being performed by IIT KGP, UNT Collab .
 We will put the list of reference papers, link to source codes and other related resources in this page.

-All the required fields will be upadated.
+Other fields will be added and upadated as required.

-## <a name='TOC'>Table of Contents</a>
+## <a name='contents'>Contents</a>

   1. [Introduction](#intro)
   2. [Survey Papers](#survey)